Scottish Volleyball: National competitions

 Each season, Scottish Volleyball organises various senior and junior league and cup competitions.
 These competitions are governed by the FIVB's Official Volleyball Rules, the FIVB's Official Beach Volleyball Rules and the SVA's Rules of Scottish Volleyball Competitions.

 Senior competitions

 Scottish Volleyball League (SVL)

 Organised volleyball leagues began in Scotland in the 1960s and were known as the National League.
 The number of divisions and number of teams in each division varied over the years, with the lower divisions sometimes split into East and West.

 In season 2015–16, the National League was renamed the Scottish Volleyball League (SVL), the top division renamed from Division 1 to SVL Premier and the second and third divisions renamed League One and Two.

-As of season 2023–24, there are two divisions in the senior men's and women's SVL.
+As of season 2023–24, there are three divisions in the senior men's and two in the senior women's SVL.
 The teams winning the SVL Premier division gain the title of Scottish Champions and are entitled to enter the CEV Cup the following season.

+As of the 2022-23 season, SVL Premier has had a series of post-season playoffs to determine the Scottish Champion.
+Currently, the top four teams in SVL Premier go into a series of semi-finals and finals, each played over two legs.